tymaestro/PP5-2022/README.md

 - A review section so users can give feedback on how they felt about the tour.
 This has the mutual benefit of highlighting to site owners what is working well and what can be improved and to users so that they can have a fine-tuned and fresh range of tours to choose from.

-- A calendar function so users can reserve a time slot in advance and company owners can know in advancce the numbers they will have for the tour
+- A calendar function so users can reserve a time slot in advance and company owners can know in advancce the numbers they will have for the tour.

+- Incorporate more guide and schedule information on the front-end.

 ## Languages Used